November 7, 1862

 Most of us haven’t experienced “street justice”!
 We cannot relate to being attacked simply for existing, and being in the wrong place at the wrong time.
 For those of us who have, the anxiety, panic, and sheer terror of being pursued by a mob are hard to erase.

 Jesus, will You forgive the city of Henderson, and all those who participated in these actions on members of the Lower Bands of Dakota?
-May the hatred and fear projected from this town towards them be turned into direct blessing and healing words.
-Will You give gifts of mercy to all Dakota Bands to forgive this bitter chapter?
+May the hatred and fear projected from this town to the Dakota at this time be turned into direct blessing and healing words.
+Will You give gifts to all Dakota Bands to forgive this bitter chapter?

 Kind Judge, in this act we have denied, and even attempted to usurp Your justice.
 We, in common, have acted as agent provocateurs against Your laws and order.
 We have submitted ourselves to injustice, and participated in base laws governed by revenge-filled hearts.